2024 SUBIC Step-by-Step Travel Guide

 Practical Travel Tips

 • Always check for updates.
-Some adjustments have to be taken for establishments and attractions to operate during the new normal.
 Don’t forget to contact or visit the official websites or Facebook pages of the attractions and activities for announcements and updates before going.

 • Bring sun protection.
 The sun can be unforgiving sometimes, especially in summer.
 Don’t forget to bring a hat/cap and sunglasses or apply sunscreen.
 Avoid sunscreen products that contain the following chemicals: oxybenzone, benzophenone, and parabens.